Get all the latest data for Dubai

 How will new infrastructure projects affect property prices in Dubai over 5 years?

-The estimated top three major infrastructure projects expected to impact Dubai property prices over the next 5 years are the Dubai Metro Blue Line (30 km with 14 stations connecting the east to the city center), Etihad Rail passenger services (linking Dubai to other emirates), and the Dubai 2040 Urban Master Plan's designated growth corridors.
+The three major infrastructure projects most likely to affect Dubai property prices over the next 5 years are the Dubai Metro Blue Line, Al Maktoum International Airport expansion and the wider Dubai 2040 urban-centre plan.

 How will population growth and other factors impact property values in Dubai in 5 years?